vistle/vistle/doc/develop/documentation/documentation.md

 where example_net is a checked in .vsl int the module source directory.
 Precede this tag with a custom description of the example.

-As orientation you can work with a template:
+As orientation you can work with a [template](path:module-doc-template.md):

-    $<vistle/modules/category/yourmodule> cp .../vistle/doc/module-template.md yourmodule.md
+    $<vistle/modules/category/yourmodule> cp .../vistle/doc/develop/documentation/module-doc-template.md yourmodule.md

 Additional data or pictures that are referenced in yourmodule.md via